digitalcytometry/ecotyper/README.md

 Recovery cell type fractions : "NULL"
 ```

 *Recovery cell type fractions* should contain the path to a file containing the cell type fraction estimations for each spot on the visium array.
 This field is ignored when the discovery dataset is *Carcinoma* or *Lymphoma* or when the discovery has been performed as described in *Tutorial 4*, using *Carcinoma\_Fractions* or *Lymphoma\_Fractions*.
 It is only used when users provided their own cell type fractions for deriving cell states and ecotypes in *Tutorial 4*.
 In this case, the user needs to provide a path to a tab-delimited file for this field.
-The file should contain in the first column the same sample names used as column names in the input expression matrix, and on the next columns, the cell type fractions for the same cell populations used for discovering cell states and ecotypes.
+The file should contain in the first column the same sample names used as column names in the input expression matrix, and in the next columns, the cell type fractions for the same cell populations used for discovering cell states and ecotypes.
 These fractions should sum up to 1 for each row.
 An example of such a file is provided in:

 ``` r
 data = read.delim("example_data/visium_fractions_example.txt", nrow = 5)